 But this DIY approach does have some drawbacks:

-- Parents are often leery of being completely honest if they think that in someway their answers can be tied back them or their child.
+- Parents are often leery of being completely honest if they think that their answers in some way can be tied back to them or their child.
 Even though you tell them it is anonymous, they may not believe you.
 You run the risk of getting watered down feedback.

 - If you are doing this for staff – they will never be honest since they feel that this is not anonymous, and it will impact their job if they voice a negative opinion.

 - Writing good questions is an art as well as a science.
 There is a skill in crafting questions that can get at the underlying issues.
-You can probably get there eventually, but you might find that this is taking more time than you wanted to spend.
+You might be able to get there eventually, but you will find that this is taking more time than you wanted to spend.

 - Analyzing survey results is another time-consuming task.
 Is this really where your time is best spent?

 How long should your survey be?

 If this is your first time running a survey, there might be a tendency to ask too many questions.
 Schools often take the “kitchen-sink” approach in their surveys because the answer is interesting, but not really one that is actionable.